• Skip to main content

 Direct flight from Bangkok to Vietnam (Ho Chi Minh City, Hanoi, Da Nang) takes about 1.5-2 hours.
 Travel by bus / minivan from Bangkok to Ho Chi Minh City in Vietnam takes about 22-26 hours.
 Travel by train + bus from Bangkok to Vietnam - Ho Chi Minh City (via Poipet) takes about 30 hours.
 Travel by private car from Bangkok to Ho Chi Minh ...

-Flight tickets to Vietnam start from £34 one-way.
 Flex your dates to secure the best fares for your Bangkok Suvarnabhumi to Vietnam ticket.
 If your travel dates are flexible, use Skyscanner's "Whole month" tool to find the cheapest month, and even day to fly from Bangkok Suvarnabhumi to Vietnam.
 Set up a Price Alert.
+We price-check with over 1,000 travel companies so you don't have to.

 Find flexible flights from Bangkok to Vietnam.
 Your airline might be offering flexible air tickets from Bangkok to Vietnam which means you won't lose out if your flight has to be changed or cancelled.
 Add travel cost protection.
 Avoid travel pitfalls and research the possibility of adding insurance to your Bangkok-Vietnam flight booking.